We’ve touched on CRM software for enterprises and tourism before, but now let’s explore its role in healthcare.

 Handling data security concerns

-Medical facilities store large quantities of valuable data about management, patients, and finance.
+Medical facilities store large quantities of valuable data about management, patients, and finances.
 Implementing a CRM system into already existing healthcare infrastructure can potentially disorganize your data.

 Poor CRM product fit